syncfusion-content/ej2-navigations-docs/ej2-javascript/stepper/js/steps.md

 {% previewsample "page.domainurl/code-snippet/stepper/steps/text" %}

-In the below sample, the Stepper is rendered with labels.

-{% tabs %}
-{% highlight js tabtitle="index.js" %}
-{% include code-snippet/stepper/steps/label/index.js %}
-{% endhighlight %}
-{% highlight html tabtitle="index.html" %}
-{% include code-snippet/stepper/steps/label/index.html %}
-{% endhighlight %}
-{% endtabs %}

-{% previewsample "page.domainurl/code-snippet/stepper/steps/label" %}

 ## Optional steps

-You can determine whether the step can be skipped or not by setting the `optional` property.
+You can show whether the step is optional or not by using `optional` property.
 By default, the `optional` property is false.

 {% tabs %}
 {% highlight js tabtitle="index.js" %}